Qrlew/docs/index.md

 #### Privacy Properties and Rewriting Rules

 Each *Relation* can have one of the following properties:
-\begin{description}
-    \item[Privacy Unit Preserving (PUP)]: A *Relation* is PUP if each row is associated with a PU.
+* **Privacy Unit Preserving (PUP):** A *Relation* is PUP if each row is associated with a PU.
 In practice it will have a column containing the PID identifying the PU.
-    \item[Differentially Private (DP)] A *Relation* will be DP if it implements a DP mechanism.
+* **Differentially Private (DP):** A *Relation* will be DP if it implements a DP mechanism.
 A DP *Relation* can be safely  executed on private data and the result be published.
 Note that the *privacy loss* associated with the DP mechanism has to be accurately accounted for (see section~\ref{sec:privacy_analysis}).
-    \item[Synthetic Data (SD)] In some contexts a *synthetic data* version of source tables is available.
+* **Synthetic Data (SD):** In some contexts a *synthetic data* version of source tables is available.
 Any *Relation* derived from other SD or Public *Relations* is itself SD.
-    \item[Public (Pub)] A relation derived from public tables is labeled as such and does not require any further protection to be disclosed.
+* **Public (Pub)** A relation derived from public tables is labeled as such and does not require any further protection to be disclosed.
-    \item[Published (Pubd)] A relation is considered Published if its input relations are either Public, DP, in some cases SD, or Published themselves.
+* **Published (Pubd):** A relation is considered Published if its input relations are either Public, DP, in some cases SD, or Published themselves.
 It can be considered as Published but with some more care like the need to account for the privacy loss incurred by its DP ancestors.
-\end{description}

 These properties usually require some rewriting of the computation graph to be achieved.
 The requirements for a specific *Relation* to meet some property are embodied in what we call: *rewriting rules*.
 A *rewriting rule* has input requirements, and an achievable output *property* that tells what *property* can be achieved by rewriting provided the input *property* requirements are fulfilled.
 Each *Relation* can be assigned different *rewriting rules* depending on their nature: *Map*, *Reduce*, etc. and the way they are parametrized.

 *Rewriting Rules* can be --- for instance --- PU propagation rules of the form:
-\begin{itemize}
-    \item $\varnothing \rightarrow PUP$ for private *Tables* with a simple rewriting consisting in taking the definition of the privacy unit and computing the PID column.
+* $\varnothing \rightarrow PUP$ for private *Tables* with a simple rewriting consisting in taking the definition of the privacy unit and computing the PID column.
-    \item $PUP \rightarrow PUP$ for *Maps* (or for *Reduce* when the PID is in the `GROUP BY} part) with a rewriting consisting in propagating the PID column from the input to the output.
+* $PUP \rightarrow PUP$ for *Maps* (or for *Reduce* when the PID is in the `GROUP BY} part) with a rewriting consisting in propagating the PID column from the input to the output.
     \item $(PUP, PUP) \rightarrow PUP$ (or its variants with one published input) for *Join* and a rewriting consisting in adding the PID in the `ON} clause.
 \end{itemize}